Yeah, we're back and we've got a big remaining single busy broadcast hour to go.

 And that's more like it.

-And you go to the African American community.
+And you go to the African-American community.

-And so the new normal everybody's being told just to accept this is the new normal this is what it is.
+And so the new normal, everybody's being told just to accept this is the new normal.

 America's best days are behind us.

-We've got to make do with the new reality and that too is dispiriting and depressing.
+We've got to make do with the new reality.

-So it's it's good to hear Rick Perry come along and some others and start speaking optimistically and positively because it works and people need it.
+So it's good to hear Rick Perry come along and some others and start speaking optimistically and positively because it works and people need it.

-Most people aren't self-starters people will respond to this kind of uh optimism and leadership high expectations people if you expect a lot of them they will start working to satisfy you.
+People, if you expect a lot of them, they will start working to satisfy you.

-I'm glad that you called Lucia it's a pleasure to have you on the program today.
+It's a pleasure to have you on the program today.

 So nice to be here today.